MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 description: Learn how to detect QR codes, add webcam capabilities, and manage coordinate systems in mixed reality apps on HoloLens 2.
 author: qianw211
 ms.author: v-qianwen
-ms.date: 11/24/2021
+ms.date: 11/30/2021
 ms.topic: article
 keywords: vr, lbe, location based entertainment, vr arcade, arcade, immersive, qr, qr code, hololens2, tracking
 ---

 # QR code tracking overview

-HoloLens 2 can detect QR codes in the environment around the headset, establishing a coordinate system at each code's real-world location.
-HoloLens 2 can also render holograms in the same location on multiple devices to create a shared experience.
+HoloLens 2 and immersive headsets can detect QR codes in the environment around the headset, establishing a coordinate system at each code's real-world location.
+HoloLens 2 and immersive headsets can also render holograms in the same location on multiple devices to create a shared experience.
 Once you enable your device's webcam, you'll recognize QR codes in the latest versions of your projects.
-Before going to production, we recommend that you follow the [best practices](#best-practices-for-qr-code-detection) we've included at the end of the article.
+Before going to production, we recommend that you review the [best practices](#best-practices-for-qr-code-detection) section at the end of the article.

 ## Device support